tofti/learning-ethereum/fcc-lesson-3-remix-storage-factory/README.md

-These files were created when studying Lesson 3 Remix Storage.
-Writing a storage client w/ remix.
+These files were created when studying Lesson 3 Remix Storage from https://www.youtube.com/watch?v=gyMwXuJrbJQ.
+Writing a "storage" client w/ remix.
 Concepts convered are:
 - factories (contracts creating and storing contract instances);
 - mappings;